Seeking Neural Nuggets: Knowledge Transfer in Large Language Models from a Parametric Perspective

 Upon alignment of the layers, the parameter dimensions of each layer in the teacher model typically continue to surpass those of the student model.
 During this phase of the transfer process, our focus is primarily on all the two-dimensional matrices in the teacher model, which are denoted as \( \tens{W_T} \).
-To preserve the structural information in each \( \bm{W}_{T_i} \in \tens{W_T} \) with the dimensions \( \mathbb{R}^{n_T \times m_T} \), we extract the submatrix with the highest cumulative sensitivity to align with the student model's corresponding matrix with dimensions \( \mathbb{R}^{n_S \times m_S} \) (\(n_S \leq n_T, m_S \leq m_T \)).
+We initially identify submatrices within each \( \bm{W}_{T_i} \in \tens{W_T} \) that match the student model's matrix dimensions, \( \mathbb{R}^{n_S \times m_S} \) (\(n_S \leq n_T, m_S \leq m_T \)).
+The extraction of these submatrices can be conducted through different methods: pass-by-neuron, by selecting rows and columns, or by direct extraction of the submatrix.
+Our comparative analysis in Section~\ref{sec:analysis} indicates that maintaining the original structural integrity of the teacher model's parameters is most effective.
+Consequently, we compute the sensitivity scores for all submatrices with dimensions \( \mathbb{R}^{n_S \times m_S} \).
+The submatrix \( \bm{W}_{T_i, \text{extract}} \) is then selected as the one with the highest cumulative sensitivity score among these.
 Formally, this objective is expressed as: